 Learning the early signs of a sinkhole can help you take action before the damage gets out of hand.

 If your home has damage from catastrophic ground cover collapse, there’s almost no mistaking it.
-To meet this threshold, the hole in the ground must be clearly visible, and the home has to be so damaged that it’s inhabitable.
+To meet this threshold, the hole in the ground must have collapsed abruptly and be clearly visible.
+There also has to be structural damage to your property to the extent that authorities order you to vacate it.

-Remember that sinkholes are unpredictable, so you don’t want to be stuck in the house when the floor collapses out from under you.
+Remember that CGCC losses are unpredictable, so you don’t want to be stuck in the house when the floor collapses out from under you.

 In the event of a catastrophic ground cover collapse claim: